jodeConstant/InputSettingsMenuTemplate/README.md

 This project contains a simple input cistomization interface that can be used for various games made in Godot.
 UI components purposefully do not require creation of new themes and should be fairly easy to add to a game project by copying the InputSettingsMenu folder to another project.

+## Currently implemented features

+- Configuration script that can:
+  - Save and load input settings to/from a file
+  - Restore defaults from prject settings
+- Buttons for setting inputs:
+  - 3 types, for keyboard, moouse with certain keyboard keys and controller
+- Menu script that can:
+  - Set up button variables / data
+  - Check for conflicting input events between actions
+  - Switch tabs, by setting visibility
+  - Signal input configuration script to restore defaults

 The menu is primarily intended to be used with a mouse.
 At the moment I don't have a controller to test it with, but that is something I would like to refine and test at some point.

 TODO: